BYODKM/morph.css/README.md

 ## Our Goal is

 - You can define default styles for whatever tags **whenever** you want.
-This morph.css do no harm for you.
+This morph.css do no harm for these.
 - You can opt **in or out** of morph.css anytime.
-Even after you've included this css into your projects.
+Even after you've included this reset css into your projects.
-- We'll push our users to code **more semantically**.
+- We'll push our users to do code **more semantically**.

 ## Inspired by